-Self-Guided Walking Tour in Torun
+Self-Guided Walking Tour in Toruń

 11 Stops 2.3 km ~2.0 hours

-Walking tour route map of Torun
+Walking tour route map of Toruń Open interactive map

-Why Walk Torun?
+Why Walk Toruń?
 A Self-Guided Tour

 Toruń is a small city you can do entirely on foot, and that is the whole point.
 The medieval core sits on a low rise above the Vistula, packed so tightly that this route covers everything you came to see in about 2.3 kilometers of walking.
 The town survived World War II almost untouched, so the brick gothic you walk past is the real thing, not a postwar reconstruction.
 That is rare in Poland, and it is why UNESCO listed the Old Town.